Before we get started it’s important to know where Microsoft Azure Automation fits in the available automation options for Windows Azure.

 Now before we can start diving in the world of Microsoft Azure Automation, it necessary to cover some basics.

-- The Runbook, the core or Microsoft Azure Automation, is a basically a container for automation tasks or, to be more precise, a container of PowerShell workflows.
+- The Runbook, the core of Microsoft Azure Automation, is basically a container for automation tasks or, to be more precise, a container of PowerShell workflows.

 - Automation Assets are globally shared variables which can be accessed within the Runbook.